Infrastructure

 He noted that expediting approvals of mega projects would show that the region is serious about fixing its infrastructure projects thereby attracting a big number of investors.

-Prior to the enactment of the PPP Act most projects were undertaken under the prevailing public procurement laws.
+Before the enactment of the PPP Act, most projects were undertaken under the prevailing public procurement laws.

-The enactment of the PPP Act and subsequent regulations under it sought to institutionalise the PPP process and establish organs such as the PPP Unit, the PPP Committee and the PPP Nodes.
+The enactment of the PPP Act and subsequent laws under it sought to institutionalise the PPP process and establish organs such as the PPP Unit, the PPP Committee, and the PPP Nodes.